Express Scripts: 2013 views too aggressive; shares fall

 "It was out of left field," said Jefferies & Co analyst Brian Tanquilut.
 "The stock is going to take a beating as people reset their growth expectations for next year."

-Express Scripts had been expected to benefit from business synergies and cost savings from its roughly $29 billion acquisition last year of rival Medco Health Solutions Inc.
+Express Scripts was expected to benefit from business synergies and cost savings from the Medco deal, which more than doubled its revenue base.

+The company won U.S. antitrust clearance earlier this year to buy Medco after a contentious eight-month review.
+Pharmacy benefits managers, or PBMs, administer drug benefits for employers and health plans and run large mail order pharmacies.

 "To blame it on the economy is a little surprising," he said.
 "What they are basically telling us is the Medco acquisition is not as great as we thought it is going to be."